 CommonMark Ready Reference

 Do you really need a book for CommonMark or MarkDown?
 I decided to write one anyway.
+(It became the first book written about CommonMark.
+So, there!)
 It is for those who need a desk-side quick reference.
 This book's cover is designed like a quick reference card.
-And, the book has more information on all important topics about CommonMark/MarkDown that authors and writers can read at leisure.
+And, the book has more information on all important topics about CommonMark/MarkDown that authors and writers can read at leisure or quickly look up when needed.

-The ebook is also available on the digital stores of Apple Books, Barnes & Noble, Kobo, Scribd and Vivlio.
-It can also be borrowed for a fraction of this price from public and school libraries.
+The ebook can also be borrowed for a fraction of the price from many public and school libraries.

 Despite its phenomenal success online and widespread adoption even beyond the Internet, one problem that continued to bug Markdown was the lack of a proper standard.
 Today, CommonMark (https://www.CommonMark.org) is replacing Markdown as the de facto standard for low-markup text.
 CommonMark hit the ground with a well-defined standard from Day 1 and is set to replace and overtake MarkDown.
 StackOverFlow.com and other sites have already adopted it.
 As someone has described, CommonMark is MarkDown done right.
 It is highly compatible with the original MarkDown and resolves most of its ambiguities.
 This book provides a tutorial, hacks collection and a ready reference for the new standard.